You are currently viewing Shugdra, a Cliff where Guru meditated in the form of Blood Drinking Wrathful Padma

 Best Time to Visit Shudrak Goenpa

 There is no perfect time for pilgrimage.
 Shuk Drak Goenpa is considered a year-round destination.
 You don’t need to visit the sacred sites at a specific time to seek blessings.
-However, to avoid monsoons, the best time of the year to travel is still considered Spring and Autumn.
+Nonetheless, spring and autumn are still regarded as the ideal seasons to travel to avoid the rainy season.
 The spring and fall seasons last from March to May and September to November, respectively.
-This is the season of good weather, warm temperatures, and season of flowers.
+This is the time of year when flowers bloom and the weather is pleasant.

 If you go deep enough, the pilgrimage site can take up to two days.
 So, plan according to your time.
+You can visit many major pilgrimage sites of Bumthang with the Bhutan Pilgrimage Package.
 You can contact the site manager, Aum Naley at 17617539.

 Did you like this post?
 If so, please subscribe to our latest updates for more!